 The Positive Behaviour for Learning (PBL) program is in place to ensure consistency in behaviour expectations and to support student wellbeing.
 Staff specifically address and teach the rule, "At St Patrick's we are respectful, responsible learners" where the children are guided to understand what being responsible and respectful means and therefore to act in an appropriate way in the community.
 Each fortnight students are taught a different aspect of this rule.
 Awards are given to students who have followed the PBL rule for the fortnight.
-The School continues to review, update and implement its Behaviour Management guidelines and procedures.
+The school continues to review, update and implement its Behaviour Management guidelines and procedures.
 Each class works towards a mid-term and term goal for 'Gotchas' based on the PBL rules.
 This results in a class reward twice per term.

-Students are encouraged to think about and support community service initiatives initiated by the School's Mini Vinnies group.
+Students are encouraged to think about and support community service initiatives initiated by the school's Mini Vinnies group.
 These activities promote empathy and respect, and a commitment to action, to assist those less fortunate than ourselves.
-The School's Student Representative Council (SRC) is a strong and integral working group.
+The school's Student Representative Council (SRC) is a strong and integral working group.
 Students regularly meet and promote activities, including student-led initiatives, to support the school community.
 Examples of these activities were fundraising for Caritas and supporting St Vincent De Paul through the winter Appeal.

-The Year 6 students were trained in Peer Support once again in 2022.
+The Year 6 students were trained in Peer Support once again in 2023.
 They successfully led mixed groups of students from K-5 based during Term 3.

-The Year 5 overnight leadership camp went ahead.
-The students were involved in a three day camp at Point Wolstoncroft.
-They participated in a number of different activities over the three days to develop their leadership skills and to display their leadership qualities, before voting for the 2023 student leadership positions.
+The Year 5 students participated in a three-day overnight leadership camp at Point Wolstoncroft.
+They participated in a number of different activities over the three days to develop their leadership skills and to display their leadership qualities, before voting for the 2024 student leadership positions.